 - Add the lemon zest, lemon juice...

 - ...
-Erythritol (or Swerve) and stevia.
+Erythritol, and optionally stevia.
 Mix well and bring to a boil.
 Take off the heat.

 - Mix the gelatine (or agar powder) with 2-3 tbsp water and add to the coconut milk.
 Mix until dissolved.
 Set aside to cool down & thicken.